Veterinarian with dog

 If your puppy begins to show symptoms such as nausea, vomiting, loss of appetite, or weight loss during treatment with this drug, immediately stop therapy and consult a veterinarian.

 Meloxicam for dogs is known by the brand name Metacam.
-In the recommended dose, the drug has few side effects and will likely help make your dog with pain.
-However, high doses of Meloxicam can cause kidney failure and stomach ulcerations, so giving your dog the prescribed amount is crucial to avoid overdose.
+The drug has few side effects in the recommended dose and will likely help your dog with pain.
+However, high doses can cause kidney failure and stomach ulcerations, so giving your dog the prescribed amount is crucial to avoid overdose.
 In dogs, it is given orally or via injection.

-In clinical trials, dogs could take this 0.1 mg per kg dose safely for 26 weeks with no adverse side effects; however, with higher doses of 0.3-0.5 mg per kg, signs of toxicity developed.
+In clinical trials, dogs could take this 0.1 mg per kg dose safely for 26 weeks with no adverse side effects; however, signs of toxicity developed with higher doses of 0.3-0.5 mg per kg.

 Meloxicam poisoning is typical of other NSAID’s with vomiting and diarrhea being the most common adverse reactions.
 Vomit and stool may contain signs of blood from gastrointestinal ulceration.
 GI signs are often combined with symptoms of kidney failure – increased urination and thirst.
 Dogs will lose their appetite and may seem generally weak and depressed.
 Overdose can cause severe gastrointestinal bleeding, seizures, and fatal kidney failure.